FDA/SOURCE/README.md

 Vensim model files and Python code (in .ipynb format) used for model estimation, analysis, and graphing of results in the published papers & supplementary materials.
 This is the 'working' directory of this repository.

 ### Data
 Excel data and documentation files, as well as R code for pre-processing of NSDUH data.
-Explanations of data calculations, assumptions, literature reviews, etc. are in these files. **Note:** Vensim data format (VDF) versions of the relevant portions of these data files used in the model are found in [Vensim Files](/Vensim Files/) and the [Replication Package](/Replication Package/).
+Explanations of data calculations, assumptions, literature reviews, etc. are in these files.

+**Note:** Vensim data format (VDF) versions of the relevant portions of these data files used in the model are found in [Vensim Files](/Vensim Files/) and the [Replication Package](/Replication Package/).

 ### Model Documentation & Review Reports
-(THIS SECTION ONLY FOR LIVE REPO & POLICY PAPER ARCHIVE REPO, NOT MODEL PAPER ARCHIVE REPO) Documentation of model structure, estimation process, and supplementary analyses, as well as final reports from FDA-commissioned third-party reviews.
+Documentation of model structure, estimation process, and supplementary analyses, as well as final reports from FDA-commissioned third-party reviews.

 ### Model & Analysis Replication Package